muckypaws/PNG2OBJ/.github/SECURITY.md

 ## Reporting Vulnerabilities

-If you discover a potential security issue, please email Jason Brooks directly at: muckypaws (at) muckypaws (dot) com
+If you discover a potential security issue, please email Jason Brooks directly at: bugs (at) muckypaws (dot) com

 We take all reports seriously, even for low-risk issues.